Doom (1993 video game): Gameplay

 Doom is a first-person shooter presented with 3D graphics.
-While the environment is shown in a 3D perspective, the enemies and objects are instead 2D sprites rendered at fixed angles, a technique sometimes referred to as 2.5D graphics or billboarding.
+While the environment is shown in a 3D perspective, movement is restricted to a two-dimensional (2D) plane, a technique sometimes referred to as 2.5D graphics.
+The enemies and objects are 2D sprites rendered at fixed angles, known as billboarding.
 In the single-player campaign mode, the player controls an unnamed space marine—later unofficially termed "Doomguy"—through military bases on the moons of Mars and in hell.
 To finish a level, the player must traverse through labyrinthine areas to reach a marked exit room.
 Levels are grouped into named episodes, with the final level of each focusing on a boss fight.

 While traversing the levels, the player must fight a variety of enemies, including demons and possessed undead humans.
 Enemies often appear in large groups.
 The five difficulty levels adjust the number of enemies and amount of damage they do, with enemies moving and attacking faster than normal on the hardest difficulty setting.
 The monsters have simple behavior: they move toward their opponent if they see or hear them, and attack by biting, clawing, or using magic abilities such as fireballs.

 The player must manage supplies of ammunition, health, and armor while traversing the levels.
 The player can find weapons and ammunition throughout the levels or can collect them from dead enemies, including a pistol, a shotgun, a chainsaw, a plasma rifle, and the BFG 9000.
 The player also encounters pits of toxic waste, ceilings that lower and crush objects, and locked doors requiring a collectable keycard or a remote switch.
 Power-ups include health or armor points, a mapping computer, partial invisibility, a radiation suit against toxic waste, invulnerability, or a super-strong melee berserker status.
 Cheat codes allow the player to unlock all weapons, walk through walls, or become invulnerable.

 Two multiplayer modes are playable over a network: cooperative, in which two to four players team up to complete the main campaign, and deathmatch, in which two to four players compete to kill the other players' characters as many times as possible.
 Multiplayer was initially only playable over local networks, but a four-player online multiplayer mode was made available one year after launch through the DWANGO service.